tuanphung/SmartTableView/Doc/Examples.md

 ### Setup your UITableViewCell
 `By default, your cell Identifier is same to ClassName.
 If you use XIB to layout cell, you have to set Identifier is your ClassName.`

+LazyTableViewCellProtocol already support Generic and Associated types.
+So, no type casts required.
+Your cell only accept model type that same in `height:` & `configureCell:` method.

 ```swift
 class RestaurantTableViewCell: UITableViewCell {
     // MARK: - IBOutlets